-Throttle Replacement - To replace the throttle, start by removing the headlight shroud.
-Once removed, separate the original throttle's electrical connector, and loosen (but do not remove) the 3.5 MM set screw for the original throttle.
+Throttle Replacement -To replace the throttle, start by removing the headset shroud.
+Once removed, separate the original throttle's electrical connector, and loosen (but do not remove) the 3 MM set screw for the original throttle.
+Disconnect both connectors and your job is complete.